rust-lang/rfcs/text/0000-range-get-and-convert-methods.md

 }
 ```

-Later we introduce a method for `RangeValue` which would convert the
+Later we introduce a method for `RangeValue`, which would convert the
 value from one range to another range's value:

 ```rust